userify/shim/README.md

 customize into Terraform, Ansible, Cloud Formation, Chef, Puppet, etc via the Userify dashboard, which automates the installation for you.

-The Userify shim is designed to have minimal working requirements (such as HTTPS, curl, any version of Python in the last 15 years, the Linux adduser command, and sudo.)
-These basics are *built-in* to most Linux distributions including Red Hat, Debian, Ubuntu, RHEL, CentOS, SLES, Gentoo, etc.
+The Userify shim is designed to have minimal working requirements (curl, any version of Python since 2009, the Linux adduser command, and sudo.)
+These basics are built-in to most Linux distributions including Red Hat, Debian, Ubuntu, RHEL, CentOS, SLES, Gentoo, etc.

 What does the installer do?